heatherbrandwilliamson/heatherbrandwilliamson/README.md

 [About me](#about-me) | [Projects](#projects) | [Education](#education) | [Experience](#experience)  | [Interests](#interests) | [Contact](#contact) | [Portfolio](#portfolio)

 A full-stack junior developer.
 My background combines creativity with a super high level of technical knowledge and I love bringing these traits into my coding.
-I have become hugely passionate about writing code that is clean, tested and reusable.
+I have always been passionate about tech.
+The way it is changing our lives really excites me so I started coding and immediately got a lot of satisfaction from it.
+Logic, quick feedback, stack trace to find my way to the bug and infinite possibilities of what I could have created for the users with it.

 Having recently completed the intensive 12 weeks of Makers Academy, I have grown from an interested amateur coder into a competent and confident junior developer.